ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 must either use **out-of-band communication** with other users or **anonymous communication** with the Transparency Log.

-With out-of-band communication, a user obtains a "distinguished" `TreeHead` that was issued closest to a given time, like the start of the day, by sending a `Distinguished` request to the Transparency Log.
-The user then sends the `TreeHead` along with the root hash that it verifies against to other users over some out-of-band communication channel (for example, an in-app screen with a QR code / scanner).
-The other users check that the `TreeHead` verifies successfully and matches their own view of the log.
-If the `TreeHead` verifies successfully on its own but doesn't match a user's view of the log, this proves the existence of a fork.
+With out-of-band communication, two users gossip with each other to establish that they both have the same view of the log's data.
+This gossip is able to happen over any supported out-of-band channel, even if it is heavily bandwidth-limited, such as scanning a QR code or talking over the phone.

-With anonymous communication, a user first obtains a "distinguished" `TreeHead` by sending a `Distinguished` request to the Transparency Log over their normal communication channel.
-They then send the same `Distinguished` request, omitting any identifying information and leaving the `last` field empty, over an anonymous channel.
-If the log responds with a different `TreeHead` over the anonymous channel, this proves the existence of a fork.
+With anonymous communication, a single user accesses the Transparency Log over an anonymous channel and tries to establish that the log is presenting the same view of data over the anonymous channel as it does over authenticated channels.

-In the event that a fork is successfully detected, the two signatures on the differing views of the log provide non-repudiable proof of log misbehavior which can be published.
+In the event that a fork is successfully detected, the user is able to produce non-repudiable proof of log misbehavior which can be published.

+TODO diagram showing a user talking to a log over an authenticated & anonymous channel, gossipping with other users

 # Deployment Modes